-- (a) In lieu of the provisions of section 11 of the Basic Provisions, coverage begins: - (1) For the 2012 crop year, on November 21 following the sales closing date for the crop year unless we notify you within the 10-day period following the sales closing date that all or a part of your trees are not insurable: - (2) For the 2013 and subsequent crop years, on December 1 following the sales closing date unless we notify you prior to December 1 that all or part of your trees are not insurable; or - (3) For any crop year, upon set out for trees initially set out or set out as replacement trees after the date insurance attaches for the crop year, if a revised acreage report to increase the amount of protection is submitted within 72 hours of set out and approved by us. - (b) If on our form by the: - (1) Sale closing date, you elect: - (i) A higher coverage level; or - (ii) The Comprehensive Tree Value Endorsement, the Occurrence Loss Option or the Coverage Enhancement Option; or - (2) Acreage reporting date, you: - (i) Increase your insured share, or - (ii) Report additional insurable trees such that the amount of protection will increase by more than 10 percent; and - (3) Insured damage occurs after the sales closing date but before the date insurance attaches for the crop year, any election or change you have made under section 10(b)(1) or (2) of these Crop Provisions will not be effective for the crop year for which the election or change was made. - (c) In accordance with the requirements contained in section 11(b) of the Basic Provisions, the calendar date for the end of insurance period is November 30 of the crop year.
+- (a) In lieu of the provisions of section 11 of the Basic Provisions, coverage begins: - (1) For the 2012 crop year, on November 21 following the sales closing date for the crop year unless we notify you within the 10-day period following the sales closing date that all or a part of your trees are not insurable: - (2) For the 2013 and subsequent crop years, on December 1 following the sales closing date unless we notify you prior to December 1 that all or part of your trees are not insurable; or - (3) For any crop year, upon set out for trees initially set out or set out as replacement trees after the date insurance attaches for the crop year, if: - A revised acreage report to increase the amount of protection is submitted in accordance with section 6 of these Crop Provisions within 72 hours of set out; - (ii) The trees are inspected and accepted by us; - (iii) We approve the revised acreage report. - (b) In accordance with the requirements contained in section 11(b) of the Basic Provisions, the calendar date for the end of insurance period is November 30 of the crop year.